ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 Now assume that meaning depends on intentionality, and that interpretation is merely a pragmatic strategy for approximating what a speaker meant.
 If so, {::P3} could be false.
 In particular, philosophers who believe that ontology is substantial often insist that they are speaking either plain English or a special philosophical language like Ontologese.
 So {::P3} is usually denied by the very philosophers to whom Hirsch wants to apply it.
 If that is right, then disputes with those who deny {::P3} are not merely verbal.

-If I was born earlier, then the previous paragraph should suffice to dismiss Hirsch's argument.
+If I were born earlier, then the previous paragraph should suffice and I can happily move on to the next section.
 However, unfortunately, @hirschOntologyStipulation2021 published a paper "Ontology by Stipulation".
-In this paper, he upgraded his argument so that it neither rely on {::P3}, nor on interpretive charity!
+In this paper, he developed a more complicated defaltionary argument so that it neither rely on {::P3}, nor on interpretive charity!

 But let's see if this upgraded argument works.
 First, Hirsch introduced some new terminology